somya77/Hello/README.md

 # Hello
 Hey there,

-  Somya here, i love java and very new to this coding world.
+  Somya here, i like java and very new to this coding world.